Brianna Decker: PWHPA

 Decker participated in the #ForTheGame movement in connection with the PWHPA, beginning in May 2019.
 She played for Team Johnston in PWHPA's Dream Gap exhibition tour.

 Skating for Team New Hampshire during the 2020–21 PWHPA season, Decker participated in a PWHPA Dream Gap Tour event at New York's Madison Square Garden on February 28, 2021, the first women's ice hockey event at the venue.
 Playing for a team sponsored by the Women's Sports Foundation, Decker recorded two goals and two assists in a 4-3 win, earning the First Star of the Game.

 Coaching career

 In 2024, Decker joined the USA U18 women's team as an Assistant coach.
 She is also an Associate Head Coach for the Shattuck-St. Mary's Girls Prep team, where she previously played as a teenager.
 On August 22, 2025, she was named an assistant coach for the Minnesota Frost of the PWHL.

+Personal life

+Brianna has three brothers, Bryan, Ben and Brody, and grew up playing hockey alongside them.
+She has two step-kids with her wife.
+At the University of Wisconsin Decker earned a degree in human development and family studies.